MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 dotnet add package ConsoleAppVisuals
 ```

+> [!TIP]
+> Consider running the same command to update the package to the latest version, stay tuned!

 # [Visual Studio](#tab/vs)

 If you are using Visual Studio, launch the app and follow these steps in the video to create a new project: